semran9/protHMM/README.md

-of proteins derived from HHblits and HMMer also presents an opportunity for innovation; it has been shown that HMMs can benefit from better multiple sequence alignment than PSSMs and thus get better results than corresponding HMMs using similar feature extraction techniques
-\[@lyons-2015\]. protHMM implements 20 different feature extraction techniques to provide a comprehensive list of feature sets for use in bioinformatics tasks ranging from protein fold classification to protein-protein interaction.
+of proteins derived from HHblits and HMMer also presents an opportunity for innovation; it has been shown that HMMs can benefit from better multiple sequence alignment than PSSMs and thus get better results than corresponding HMMs using similar feature extraction techniques (Lyons et al. 2015). protHMM implements 20 different feature extraction techniques to provide a comprehensive list of feature sets for use in bioinformatics tasks ranging from protein fold classification to protein-protein interaction.